groupvine/gv-api/README.md

 # GroupVine API

-The GroupVine API is used to give account owners or managers a secure, automated management way to manage accounts via a REST- and JSON-based API.
+The GroupVine API gives account owners or managers a secure, programatic way to manage accounts via a REST- and JSON-based API.

+The API currently supports complete management of your account membership.

 ## API Endpoint